- Download our Moving to the UK Guide (PDF)

-Although no longer in the driver's seat of a worldwide empire, Great Britain is nonetheless a major global economic power and many expats are interested in doing business in the UK.
+Although no longer in the driver's seat of a worldwide empire, the United Kingdom is still a major global economic power, and many expats are interested in doing business in the UK.

-Each of the sovereign state's four countries – England, Scotland, Wales and Northern Ireland – retain their own unique characteristics, but when it comes to the working world, practices, etiquette and culture are fairly standardised as all are governed by a uniform respect for politeness and courtesy.
+Each of the UK's four countries – England, Scotland, Wales and Northern Ireland – retain their own unique characteristics.
+But when it comes to the working world, their practices, etiquette and culture are fairly standardised as all are governed by a uniform respect for politeness and courtesy.

-While the business world remains traditional in essence, the UK has become a thriving multicultural environment, and expats will find little ill-will directed toward enterprising foreigners.
+While the business world remains conservative, the UK has become a thriving multicultural environment, and expats will find little ill-will directed toward enterprising foreigners.

-The World Bank’s Ease of Doing Business Survey for 2016 ranked the UK 6th out of 189 economies.
-The country scored particularly well in getting credit, protecting minority investiors and starting a business.
-The UK’s position as a popular place to do business is a clear result of its long-established political and economic stability, sound infrastructure and a highly-skilled workforce.
+The UK’s position as a popular place to do business is a clear result of its long-established political and economic stability, sound infrastructure and highly skilled workforce.

-Business dress depends on the industry, but for most it's conservative and formal, with both men and women wearing dark suits (pant suits are acceptable).
-Media companies tend to be an exception, with much more relaxed dress codes.
-Since the end of the dot com boom and the start of the recession, the dress-down Fridays phenomenon has abated.
+Business dress depends on the industry, but for most, it's conservative and formal, with both men and women wearing dark suits (pantsuits are acceptable).
+Media and creative companies tend to be an exception, with much more relaxed dress codes.

 A firm handshake is the best way to greet business contacts.
 It is best to address senior business colleagues using their formal title until directed otherwise.